-We are ranked sixth out of 82 UK Psychology Departments by the Research Excellence Framework (REF2014), with 93% of our research classified as world-leading or internationally excellent.
+The Department has an active and expanding postgraduate research community, is well-equipped for research, and is situated on a beautiful campus close to London.
+We were ranked 6th out of 82 UK Psychology Departments in the 2014 Research Excellence Framework (REF), with 93% of our research classified as world-leading or internationally excellent.

 Develop your skills

-Our students are also strongly encouraged to attend and contribute to research group seminars, departmental colloquia and our annual Postgraduate Convention.
+You're strongly encouraged to attend and contribute to research group seminars, departmental colloquia and our annual Postgraduate Convention.
 In addition to departmental training, research students can take advantage of the College-led Researcher Development Programme.

 Studentships are available from several sources, which may vary, from time to time, in terms of eligibility and application procedures.
 We are currently advertising the following opportunities: